Book – Atomic Habits (Tiny Changes, Remarkable Results)

 1) Plateau of Latent Potential –

 - If you struggle to build a good or break a bad habit, it is not because you have lost your ability to improve.
 It is often because you have not yet crossed the Plateau of Latent Potential.

 - Small changes often make no difference until you cross a critical threshold.
 The most powerful outcomes of any compounding process are delayed.
 It would be best if you were patient.

 2) Goals V/s Systems –

 - Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.
-Goals are good for setting a direction, but systems are best for making progress.
+Goals are good for setting a direction, but plans are best for making progress.